The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Mid-September to mid-October

-In the midst of White Mountain National Forest, along eight miles of I-93, are all the activities you could dream of, packed into one state park: Echo Lake at the northern end of the park; a two-mile, waterfall-dotted walk through Flume Gorge at the southern end; and a hike along the Appalachian Trail in between.
+In the midst of White Mountain National Forest, along eight miles of I-93, are many outdoor activities packed into one state park: Echo Lake at the northern end of the park; a two-mile, waterfall-dotted walk through Flume Gorge at the southern end; and a hike along the Appalachian Trail in between.
 Conveniently, the park is a short jaunt north off the epic Kancamagus Highway, a scenic byway that curves 56 miles through dense foliage.

 Lafayette Place Campground is the most central camping site for the park.
 If you prefer a freshly made bed, check into the charming Sugar Hill Inn; its on-site restaurant, spa services, and cozy stone fireplaces will pamper guests after a long day outdoors.

-Smugglers’ Notch State Park is located near Mt.
-Mansfield, Vermont’s highest peak.
+Smugglers’ Notch State Park is located near Mount Mansfield, Vermont’s highest peak.

 Photo by Jessica Mae Gonzaga/Shutterstock